 Do you sell digital cash?

 We offer payment services to merchants.
 Our processing platform obtains conversion rates from various crypto exchange partners and hence we are operating as a payment processor on behalf of our clients (ecommerce merchants running an online shop and vendors selling goods and services in a store).
 All we do is providing a safe and simple environment that enables merchants to accept digital cash (e.g. bitcoin) as a means of payment, and/or exchange digital cash (originating from customers purchasing goods and services) to legal tender.
 Settlement payments occur in digital cash or legal tender depending on the merchant’s preferences.

 How do I send e-bills denominated in bitcoin?

 Great question!
 We provide many different methods for setting up digital currency acceptance on your website.
 Sending e-invoices by email is one of them.
 Check out our Virtual Terminal accessible through the merchant back office.
 It allows you to generate and email invoices to your customers.

 How can I accept digital currency payments at my brick and mortar store?

-Using your mobile device, you can easily accept digital currency payments at your retail store.
-Check out our Virtual Terminal.
-It functions as a Point of Sale (POS) solution enabling merchants to accept digital currencies right on their smartphone or tablet computer!
+You can easily accept digital currency payments at your retail store.
+Check out our E-Billing feature available through your merchant account back office.
+This feature functions as a Point of Sale (POS) solution enabling merchants to issue invoices and to accept crypto-currency right over the Internet.

 Which crypto coins does Payment21® work with?